carpentries-incubator/python-packaging-publishing/README.md

 # Hacktoberfest Welcome

 This project is participating in Hacktoberfest as a part of the Mozilla Open Leaders Program.
-We welcome contributors and new potential maintainers.
+We welcome [contributions as detailed here]((https://github.com/brownsarahm/python-data-project/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest)) and new potential maintainers.

 # Mozilla Open Leaders